Crisrod0912/D-Valens/README.md

 # 🍰 D'Valens

 A mobile application developed for a family-owned business dedicated to food and pastry production.
-This project aims to modernize business operations by replacing traditional methods such as social media communication with a centralized digital solution.
+This application aims to modernize business operations by replacing traditional methods such as social media communication with a centralized digital solution.
 The application enables efficient product management, customer interaction, order handling, and service reservations, providing a scalable and user-friendly platform built with modern low-code tools.

 ## 🚀 Features